drand/tlock-js/README.md

 Note: early versions of node may need to pull in a `fetch` polyfill; versions 17+ have `fetch` already, but it may be behind the `--experimental-modules` flag.

+### Test our Web demo

+We have a [live web-demo](https://timevault.drand.love/) relying on this library to allow you to test Timelock encryption/decryption directly in your browser now by [visiting Timevault](https://timevault.drand.love/).
+Everything is done locally in your browser and it only fetches the drand beacons it needs to decrypt your ciphertexts, nothing else, no logging, no nothing.

 ## API
 ### `timelockEncrypt`
 This encrypts a payload that can only be decrypted when the `roundNumber` has been reached.